0

 Correcting Attic Mold

-Attic mold is extremely common in our Northern climate.
+Attic mold is getting more common in

-Attic Mold growth is generally directly attributable to 4 basic causes.
+Attic Mold growth is generally directly attributable to 4 basic

-- Lack of adequate ventilation or improper ventilation
+Lack of adequate ventilation or improper

-- Improperly exhausted bathroom fans, and or, dryer vents.
+Improperly exhausted bathroom fans, and or, dryer vents

 By far the most common cause of all attic mold is improper ventilation.